veronica-aubry/tapApp/README.md

 ## Description

-_Angular2 web app using TypeScript that allows users to add kegs and subtract from keg contents on click.
-A pipe is used to alter DOM based on keg properties._
+_Angular2 web app using TypeScript that allows users to add and edit meals and calorie information._

 ## Setup/Installation Requirements